ingonyama-zk/icicle/README.md

 ```

 > [!NOTE]
-> To specify the field, use the flag -field=<field>, where <field> can be one of the following: babybear, stark252, m31.
+> To specify the field, use the flag -field=<field>, where <field> can be one of the following: babybear, stark252, m31, koalabear.
 > To specify a curve, use the flag -curve=<curve>, where <curve> can be one of the following: bn254, bls12_377, bls12_381, bw6_761, grumpkin.

 Once ICICLE has been built, you can add specific packages when you need them in your application: